cztomsik/cztomsik.github.io/content/posts/tokamak.md

 There's also an [example
-project](https://github.com/cztomsik/tokamak/tree/main/example) in the repo which should work out of the box, so you can just make few changes and start hacking.
+project](https://github.com/cztomsik/tokamak/tree/main/example) in the repo which should work out of the box, so you can just make a few changes and start hacking.

 ## Future